coasys/flux/packages/create/README.md

 # Create Flux app

-Bootstrap a new [Flux](https://fluxsocial.io) app for your community
+Bootstrap a new [Flux](https://fluxsocial.io) plugin for your community

 ```
 npx create-flux-app